-- 52. Termination of a contract of service - Termination of a contract of service for a specific period or task - Termination of a contract of service for an unspecified period - 79.
-Fees
+- 52. Termination of a contract of service

+- 53. Termination of a contract of service for a specific period or task

+- 54. Termination of a contract of

+- service for an unspecified period

+- 54A.
+Requirements relating to redundancy

 - 55. Payment to be made in lieu of notice

 - 56. Notice period not required in certain cases

-- 57. Misconduct and abuse
+- 57. Dismissal due to employee's conduct or work performance

+- 57A.
+Entitlements on termination